aigerim444/Aigerim-CMOR-438-Spring-2025/Supervised_Learning/linear_regression/README.md

 ### Implementation

-We use a dataset containing physical dimensions of cars and apply gradient descent to learn a best-fit line.
+We use a dataset containing physical dimensions of cars ([text](https://www.kaggle.com/datasets/hellbuoy/car-price-prediction/data)and apply gradient descent to learn a best-fit line.
 This approach mimics a basic linear regression model using neural network principles.

 We’ll also examine the effect of learning rate on convergence.